-The Availability of Sign Language Interpreters at Health Care Facilities
+4. The Availability of Sign Language Interpreters at Health Care Facilities

-The next issue pays further attention to the obligation of places of public accommodation to provide visitors with auxiliary aids and services to enable effective communication, focusing on the provision of sign language interpreting services in the health care context.
-(This on the heels of DOJ's January 2014 publication of an updated technical assistance guidance elaborating upon effective communication obligations, as set forth in the revised regulations governing Titles II and III and the 2010 ADA Standards for Accessible Design.)

-During the past 18 months, DOJ has (with the assistance of U.S. Attorney Offices acting on its behalf) actively pursued such matters at health care facilities of sizes and scopes ranging all over the spectrum - from small individual physician practices to major hospitals.
-This endeavor has resulted in a significant number of settlement agreements focusing almost exclusively on the need for health care facilities to successfully develop and implement policies, practices and procedures for determining whether patients require interpreting services and, when they do, providing such services in an appropriately prompt and effective manner.
+The next issue pays further attention to the obligation of Places of Public Accommodation to provide visitors with auxiliary aids and services to enable effective communication, [5] focusing on the provision of sign language interpreting services in the health care context.
+Over the past year, DOJ has (with the assistance of U.S. Attorney Offices acting on its behalf) actively pursued such matters at health care facilities of sizes and scopes ranging all over the spectrum-from small individual physician practices to major hospitals.
+This endeavor has resulted in a significant number of settlement agreements focusing almost exclusively on the need for health care facilities to successfully develop and implement policies, practices, and procedures for determining whether patients require interpreting services and, when they do, providing such services in an appropriately prompt and effective manner.

-The DOJ agreements, in the aggregate, provide very useful guidance for health care facilities looking to evaluate, augment, and/or develop policies, practices and procedures governing the provision of sign language interpreter services (both live and via video remote interpreting) as auxiliary aids and services for patients and companions who are deaf or hard of hearing.
-(With respect to the circumstances surrounding each settlement, in general, patients and/or their companions alleged that the health care facility did not provide them with sign language interpreters necessary to achieve effective communication.)

-While understanding what is necessary and appropriate will almost certainly differ depending upon a variety of context-specific factors, such as the nature of the health care facility and the scope of services provided therein, some provisions for consideration include:
+The DOJ agreements, in the aggregate, provide very useful guidance for health care facilities looking to evaluate, augment, and/or develop policies, practices, and procedures governing the provision of sign language interpreter services (both live and via Video Remote Interpreting ("VRI")) as auxiliary aids and services for patients and companions who are deaf or hard of hearing.[6]
+While understanding what is necessary and/or appropriate will almost certainly differ depending upon a variety of context-specific factors, such as the nature of the health care facility and the scope of services provided therein, some provisions for consideration include:

-- adoption of general policies: (1) requiring the provision of appropriate auxiliary aids and services (including, at times, qualified interpreters) for patients and companions with disabilities to enable effective communication and the full and equal enjoyment of the health care facility's services, privileges, facilities, advantages, and accommodations; and (2) prohibiting discrimination, retaliation, and coercion on the basis of disability, requests for auxiliary aids and services or complaints about the facility's failure to do so; - development of an auxiliary aid and services assessment document to be used by staff to determine in consultation with the person with the disability (as possible) what auxiliary aids and services are necessary or would be appropriate; - inclusion of the results of the assessment on the patient's chart, so that the appropriate auxiliary aid or service will be provided going forward; - acknowledgement that under certain situations depending upon the complexity and nature of the communication - a qualified sign language and/or oral interpreter (either on site or via VRI) may be necessary to ensure effective communication for patients and companions; - examples of circumstances that may be sufficiently lengthy and/or complex to require an interpreter can include, among others: (1) discussing a patient's symptoms and medical condition, medications and medical history; (2) explaining medical conditions, treatment options, tests, medications, surgery and other procedures; (3) providing a diagnosis and recommendation for treatment; (4) communicating with a patient during non-routine treatment and testing procedures; (5) obtaining informed consent for treatment; (6) providing instructions for medications, post-treatment and follow-up procedures; and (7) discussing powers of attorney, living wills and/or complex billing/ insurance matters;
+- adoption of general policies: (i) requiring the provision of appropriate auxiliary aids and services (including, at times, qualified interpreters) for patients and companions with disabilities to enable effective communication and the full and equal enjoyment of the health care facility's services, privileges, facilities, advantages, and accommodations; and (ii) prohibiting discrimination, retaliation, and/or coercion on the basis of disability, requests for auxiliary aids and services, or complaints about the facility's failure to do so; - development of an auxiliary aid and services assessment document to be utilized by staff to determine-in consultation with the person with the disability (as possible)-what auxiliary aids and services are necessary or would be appropriate; - inclusion of the results of the assessment on the patient's chart, so that the appropriate auxiliary aid/service will be provided going forward; - acknowledgement that under certain situations-depending upon the complexity and nature of the communication-a qualified sign language and/or oral interpreter (either on site or via VRI) may be necessary to ensure effective communication for patients and companions; - examples of circumstances that may be sufficiently lengthy and/or complex to require an interpreter can include, among others: (i) discussing a patient's symptoms and medical condition, medications, and medical history; (ii) explaining medical conditions, treatment options, tests, medications, surgery, and other procedures; (iii) providing a diagnosis and recommendation for treatment; (iv) communicating with a patient during non-routine treatment and testing procedures; (v) obtaining informed consent for treatment; (vi) providing instructions for medications, post-treatment, and follow-up procedures; and (vii) discussing powers of attorney, living wills, and/or complex billing/insurance maters; - establishment of a relationship with one or more qualified interpreter services to promptly provide on-site and VRI services when needed; - assurance that VRI services, to the extent they are provided, are supplied in a manner that actually provides effective communication (e.g., sufficient high-speed, wide-bandwidth network connection for clear, non-lagging, real-time images; clear images; a large enough screen to see the interpreter; and staff training on how to set up VRI);